albertoalcolea/gmailsync/README.md

 To create a new Google Cloud Platform project go to this link and create a new project:
 [https://console.cloud.google.com/](https://console.cloud.google.com/)

 Then you need to enable Gmail API for that project and generate a new OAuth 2.0 key and download it.
-By default gmailsync takes this file from `~/.gmailsync/credentials.json`.
-You can customize this path in the configuration file.

 This file will be the credentials file of the application in the context of gmailsync.

+By default gmailsync reads the credentials from a file placed in the default gmailsync configuration directory, but you can customize this path in the configuration file.

+## XDG User Directory support

+Gmailsync supports XDG User Directories.
+That means you can place the global configuration files in `$XDG_CONFIG_HOME/gmailsync/` without the need to create any particular environment variable for this application or anything else.

+If `$XDG_CONFIG_HOME` is not set, gmailsync automatically tries to use `~/.config/gmailsync`.
+If that directory does not exist, it tries to use `~/.gmailsync `.

 ## Configuration

+Configuration options for gmailsync.

-By default gmailsync uses this configuration file: `~/.gmailsync/config`.
+By default gmailsync uses the configuration file located in any of these paths (in this particular order):
+ - `$XDG_CONFIG_HOME/gmailsync/config`
+ - `~/.config/gmailsync/config`
+ - `~/.gmailsync/config`

 To specify a different path, you can use the `-c` option: